Hon. Marion Cynthia Manningham-Buller1

 Hon.
-Marion Cynthia Manningham-Buller was born on 26 November 1934.
-She is the daughter of Reginald Edward Manningham-Buller, 1st Viscount Dilhorne and Lady Mary Lilian Lindsay.1 She married Edmund Crispin Stephen James George Brudenell, son of George Lionel Thomas Brudenell and Mary Julia Schilizzi, on 8 November 1955.1
+Marian Cynthia Manningham-Buller was born on 26 November 1934.2 She was the daughter of Reginald Edward Manningham-Buller, 1st Viscount Dilhorne and Lady Mary Lilian Lindsay.1 She married Edmund Crispin Stephen James George Brudenell, son of George Lionel Thomas Brudenell and Mary Julia Schilizzi, on 8 November 1955.1 She died on 10 August 2013 at age 78 at Kettering, Northamptonshire, England.3

 Children of Hon.
-Marion Cynthia Manningham-Buller and Edmund Crispin Stephen James George Brudenell
+Marian Cynthia Manningham-Buller and Edmund Crispin Stephen James George Brudenell

 Citations